corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/ledger-dsl.md

 There are 2 overloads of this method, explained alongside the snippets below:

 * Creates an attachment that reads the contents of a file found in the `resource` directory when accessed.
-This is the simplest version to use as you need provide the name of the file and nothing else.
+This is the simplest version to use as you must provide the name of the file and nothing else.

 **Kotlin**